wangpinggl/TREQS/README.md

 The meaning of each elements are as follows:
 - `key`: a unique ID of each data sample.
 You can make correspondence between the template question and natural language question using this ID.
 - `question_refine`: the machine genrated template question (in `mimicsql_template` folder) or natural language question (in `mimicsql_natural` folder) annotated by [Freelancers](https://www.freelancer.com/).
-You can make correspondence between tmplate question and natural language questions using `key` of each data sample.
+You can make correspondence between template question and natural language questions using `key` of each data sample.
 - `question_refine_tok`: the tokenized question.
 The content is ignored here.
 You can find details in the dataset.
 - `sql`: the SQL query corresponding to the question.
 - `sql_tok`: the tokenized SQL query.
 The content is ignored here.
 You can find details in the dataset.